Thomson Reuters operating profit tops Wall Street estimates

 The news and information provider posted single-digit sales increases in the third quarter in each of its three largest divisions, Legal Professionals, Corporates and Tax & Accounting Professionals.

-Operating profit rose to $262 million, or 27 cents a share, from $173 million or 12 cents a share a year ago, reflecting the revaluation of warrants the company holds in Refinitiv, which the London Stock Exchange (LSE) <LSE.L> has agreed to buy.
+Operating profit rose to $262 million (£202 million), or 27 cents a share, from $173 million or 12 cents a share a year ago, reflecting the revaluation of warrants the company holds in Refinitiv, which the London Stock Exchange (LSE) <LSE.L> has agreed to buy.

 Analysts, on average, expected profit of 19 cents a share, according to Refinitiv.